 Consultation on new OGA Strategy

-The Oil and Gas Authority (OGA) is seeking views on its intention to refresh its core aim, including a requirement for industry to help the government achieve the target of Net Zero greenhouse gas emissions by 2050.
-The 12 week consultation opened on 6 May and runs until 29 July 2020.
+The Oil and Gas Authority (OGA) sought views on its intention to refresh its core aim, including a requirement for industry to help the government achieve the target of net zero greenhouse gas emissions by 2050.
+The 12 week consultation opened on 6 May and ran until 29 July 2020.

 However, the OGA takes the view that industry should go considerably faster and farther in reducing its own carbon footprint, or risk losing its social licence to operate.